Characterizing Distances of Networks on the Tensor Manifold: Preliminaries

-Given the above geodesic distance, one can formulate necessary statistics on our network manifold.
-Using the framework established by Pennec \cite{Pennec1} with the above affine invariant metric, the unique mean $\mathbf{\bar{\rho}}$ of $N$ ``points'' $\{\rho_0,\rho_1,\rho_2,...,\rho_N\}$ on the tensor manifold can be computed via gradient descent:
+Given the above geodesic distance, one can formulate necessary statistics and most importantly form distributions.
+Specifically, with the above affine invariant metric, the unique mean $\mathbf{\bar{\rho}}$ of $N$ ``points'' $\{\rho_0,\rho_1,\rho_2,...,\rho_N\}$ on the tensor manifold can be computed via gradient descent:

 It has been noted that although no closed form expression for the mean exists, the above converges towards a steady-state solution in a few iterations.
 As in the traditional Euclidean distance and similar to the Karcher or Frechet mean, the above mean is constructed on the premise that we seek a ``point'' that minimizes the sum of squared distance.e., $\rho=\sum_{i=1}^{N}\text{dist}^2(\rho,\rho_i)$.
 In a similar fashion, the variance can be computed as follows: